 We monitor and evaluate the credit quality of Consumer Loans assigned under our Portfolio and Purchase Programs on a monthly basis by comparing our current forecasted collection rates to our initial expectations.
 For additional information regarding credit quality, see Note 3 to the consolidated financial statements.
-The following table compares our forecast of Consumer Loan collection rates as of March 31, 2013, with the forecasts as of December 31, 2012, and at the time of assignment, segmented by year of assignment:
+The following table compares our forecast of Consumer Loan collection rates as of June 30, 2013, with the forecasts as of March 31, 2013, as of December 31, 2012, and at the time of assignment, segmented by year of assignment: